 - Vendor Addon: Package provided by the supported host vendor that potentially includes hardware providers, vendor firmware and drivers.

-- Firmwares & Drivers: Customers can include additional firmware and drivers that are not included in the vendor addon.
+- Firmware & Drivers: Customers can include additional firmware and drivers that are not included in the vendor addon.
 For example, when using an async driver for a hardware accelerator or NIC.

 Configuring a cluster image is easy, following the wizard under Cluster > Updates > Setup Image.
 The compatibility check includes verification of currently installed vibs (kernel modules).
-For example, you might see warnings about vibs when you are used vendor specific ISO’s.
+For example, you might see warnings about vibs when you are using a vendor specific ISO.
 These modules can be added as vendor addon in the image.
 Please note that QuickBoot is supported for vLCM, but has to be enabled manually.

 When the cluster is managed collectively using the same image and all hosts are remediated, vLCM shows everything is up to date.

 The Image Depot in vCenter Server is used as a repository for all vLCM components.
 When the vCenter Server is connected to the internet, it will automatically download ESXi base images and vendor components.
 If a proxy is required, vLCM uses the proxy settings from vCenter Server Appliance.
 If there’s no direct internet access, the Update Manager Download Service (UMDS) can be used, or updates to the image depot can be imported manually.

 A Hardware Support Manager (HSM) may be used to integrate with vSphere to check, but also update firmwares and drivers on the system, directly from within the vSphere Client!

 The HSM is software provided by the hardware vendor as i.e. an OVF image.
 It includes a plug-in that registers itself as a vCenter Server extension.
 Hardware vendors provide and manage the firmware & driver updates that are accessed by vLCM using the HSM.